KevinMathisen/renewable-energy-for-countries-api/README.md

 ## Openstack instance

-The Openstack deployment is located at http://10.212.171.254:8080

-## Locally
-To run the project locally, you must first set up a database.
-Sign up to https://firebase.google.com/, and create a new firestone database.
-From the project settings tab, pull the service account credentials.

-If you downloaded the repository you can run it in one of two ways, as long as you have golang installed on your computer.
-- In the repository run the command `go run ./cmds/main.go`
-- In the repository, first run the command `go build ./cmds`, which will create a file calles *cmds.exe*.
-Running this file will start the application.

-When running the application locally it will be available on `localhost:8080`, or a different port if specified in environment.
+The easiest method of accessing the assignment is to use the official deployment.

+1) Ensure you are on a NTNU network, either physically or through a VPN tunnel.
+2) Use address http://10.212.171.254:80 to access API.

 ## Docker

 The application may also be run locally as a docker container if docker is installed on the computer.
 To run the project locally, you must first set up a database.

-Sign up to https://firebase.google.com/, and create a new firestone database.
-Then, pull the service account json from the project settings tab on the firstone web-ui, and place it within the ".secrets" folder of the repository.
+1) Sign up to https://firebase.google.com/, and create a new firestone database.
+2) Then, pull the service account json from the project settings tab on the firstone web-ui, and place it within the ".secrets" folder of the repository.
 If this folder doesn't exist, create one in the root of the repository.
-When this is complete,
+3) Rename the file to "production_credentials.json"
+3) When this is complete, run the command ```docker compose up -d``` (on linux) while having the root of the repository as your working directory.

+After a few minutes of loading, you will see that 6 containers have been created, whereas one of them is immediatly deleted.
+At this point the innstallation is complete.
+You'll notice that a new collection has been added to your firebase database containing some country information.
+Navigate to "localhost:80" to access the api.

+## Manual Compile
+The application may also be run locally using the "go run" command.
+This method is not reccomended, as it is required to navigate into the source code for it to be able to run.

+1) As with the docker method, you must first create a new firebase database before continuing.
+2) Create a new folder within the repository root named "credentials".
+Place the firebase service accound json within this folder.
+3) Rename the service account file to "production_credentials.json"
+5) Open the file ``/utils/constants/constants.go``.
+Change the CREDENTIALS_FILE constant variable to equal ``./credentials/production_credentials.json``
+6) In the command line interface, enter the following commands: ``go get assignment2/utils/db``, ``go get assignment2/handlers`` and ``go get github.com/stretchr/testify/assert``.
+This will install external liberaries necessary to run the application.
+7) Enter ``go run ./cmd/main.go`` in the command line interface to compile and run the application.
+8) The API is now avalibale at `localhost:8080`, or a different port if specified in environment.

 # How to use the API